warmlyyours/kri/content/post/25-Incredible-Examples-of-Luxury-Faucets.md

 1. [Chillout FF4900](https://www.franke.com/us/en/ks/products/kitchen-faucets/chillout/115-0378-985_detail.html)
 {{< figure src="/img/25sinks/chillout.jpg" >}}

+For each and every kitchen, dishes must be done and cookware products ought to be cleaned.
+Rinsing the kitchen sink, blasting off leftover items, clearing large pans and pots, are just an array of opportunities.
+You name it!
+The Chillout FF4900 is THE kitchen sink.

 2. [Effe EF129](https://www.houzz.com/products/effe-ef-179-kitchen-faucet-with-swivel-spout-polished-chrome-prvw-vr~85446899)
 {{< figure src="/img/25sinks/effe.png" >}}

+Constantly cleaning up after yourself and others can be gruesomely monotonous and tiresome.
+This single handle swivel spout makes the toils of daily tasks less.
+Its efficient design takes up less space than a dual handle faucet.
+One downside being you won't be able to set and adjust the actual water temperature as accurately as you would with a double handle kitchen faucet.

 3. [Vingloo Brushed Gold Luxury Kitchen Faucet](https://vingloo.com/product/luxury-brushed-gold-kitchen-faucet-gold-bathroom-faucets/)
 {{< figure src="img/25sinks/vingloo.jpg" >}}
 4. [Ozone Generating Kitchen Faucet Pull Down](https://lenovasinks.com/product/ozone-generating-kitchen-faucet-pull-down-16-1-2-height/?location=1250%20Flex%20Ct,%20Lake%20Zurich,%20IL%2060047,%20USA&radius=25)